The Charlie Cart Project is an integrated educational program

 "My dream was to have a mobile teaching kitchen in which we could teach families to prepare tasty meals that were both healthy and affordable no matter our setting."

 Carolyn has worked in food education for more than a decade.
-She led Alice Waters' Edible Schoolyard Project, developed programming with the Jamie Oliver Foundation, co-founded the Berkeley Food Institute, and co-produced UC Berkeley's Edible Education course with Michael Pollan.
+Before founding the Charlie Cart Project in 2014, Carolyn led Alice Waters' Edible Schoolyard Project, developed programming with the Jamie Oliver Foundation, co-founded the Berkeley Food Institute, and co-produced UC Berkeley's Edible Education course with Michael Pollan.
+She is a proud member of the Board of Directors of the Berkeley Public Library Foundation.
+Carolyn is also the author of a cookbook for kids 8 and up, New Favorites for New Cooks, 50 Delicious Recipes for Kids to Make, (TenSpeed Press, 2018), based on children’s favorites from the Charlie Cart Project curriculum.

-The Charlie Cart was designed by Brian Dougherty, Principal Creative Director at Celery Design Collaborative.
-He is the author of Green Graphic Design and a frequent lecturer on sustainable design.
+The Charlie Cart was designed by Brian Dougherty, Principal Creative Director at Celery Design Collaborative, in Berkeley, CA. Brian is the author of Green Graphic Design and a frequent lecturer on sustainable design.

 Carrie Varoquiers, President, Workday Foundation; Founder of Giving Comfort